routine needed to run the notebook on Google Colab

 )

-Let's now build a simple classifier.
-The MNIST dataset is composed by vectors of shape [batch, 1, 28, 28]
+Now, let's proceed to build a simple classifier for the MNIST dataset.
+The MNIST dataset consists of vectors with the shape [batch, 1, 28, 28]

 def transform_input(x):